turingschool/career-development-curriculum/module-5/accountability_group_DTR.md

 # Accountability Group DTR

 ### Directions
 Use this template to create your DTR with your job seeker accountability groups.
-Copy/past the template into a gist for your group to send to Allison or Tracey.
+Copy/past the template into a gist for your group to send to your Career Dev team adviser.

 ### Template

 Group Members:

 Schedule for weekly meetings and regular Stand Ups (must have 1 weekly meeting and at least 2 Stand Ups a week):
-*Be prepared to come up with 2-3 different times in case groups overlap so that Tracey can meet with all groups.*
+*Be prepared to come up with 2-3 different times in case groups overlap so that your adviser can meet with all groups.*

 #### Technical Section
 * What do we want to work on together for technical practice?
 Suggestions: group code challenges/project work/code reviews